cbrummitt/Rocket_token_bot_tutorial/README.md

 Add a profile picture so that others can associate a face (or a business logo) to your name:

-- Open up the settings:
+- First open the settings:
 	- :iphone: On the mobile app, tap on the three horizontal lines in the top-left corner to open the main menu.
 Tap on your name on the top.
 	- :computer: On a desktop app or browser, click on your name in the top-left corner.
 - Click on on <img src="images/my-account.png" alt="My Account" align="center" height="20"/>, then click on `Avatar`.
 - To upload a picture, click on `Select file` and choose a picture from your phone or computer.

 If you don’t upload a photo, your default avatar will be your initials.

 ## Understanding channels